Snapbrillia/snapbrillia-base-plutus-ide/README.md

-# A Snapbrillia Plutus Core template on Gitpod (In-Progress)
+# A Snapbrillia Plutus Core template on Gitpod

 This is a Plutus Core template environment on [Gitpod](https://www.gitpod.io/).